 Self-assessment taxpayers

-You are able to ask for Time to Pay online, without calling HMRC, if:
+Taxpayers can ask for Time to Pay online, without calling HMRC, if:

-• You owe £30,000 or less.
+• The debt they owe is £30,000 or less.

 • Do not have any other payment plans or debts with HMRC.

-HMRC's link: set up a payment plan online
+HMRC's link: Set up a payment plan online

 VAT taxpayers

-HMRC's link: set up a payment plan online
+HMRC's link: Set up a payment plan online

 HMRC will discuss your specific circumstances to explore: